vrubleg/soundkeeper/ReadMe.txt

 - Ignores remote desktop audio device (this feature can be disabled using the "Remote" switch).
 - New "OpenOnly" mode that just opens audio output, but doesn't stream anything.
 - New "NoSleep" switch which disables PC sleep detection (Windows 7-10).
+- The program is not confused anymore when PC auto sleep is disabled on Windows 10.

 v1.2.2 [2022/05/15]:
 - Work as a dummy when no suitable devices found.
-- Sound Keeper shoudn't prevent PC from automatic going into sleep mode on Windows 10.
+- Sound Keeper shouldn't prevent PC from automatic going into sleep mode on Windows 10.

 v1.2.1 [2021/11/05]:
 - Sound Keeper works on Windows 11.